PNNL-Comp-Mass-Spec/Informed-Proteomics/README.md

 ### Supported file formats

 These programs, when used with no other software installed, only support the use of centroid mzML files as spectrum input.

-If Thermo Finnigan MSFileReader is installed, it also supports reading from Thermo Finnigan .raw files ([Download here](https://thermo.flexnetoperations.com/control/thmo/download?element=6306677), requires registration to download).
+Versions prior to February 1, 2019: If Thermo Finnigan MSFileReader is installed, it also supports reading from Thermo Finnigan .raw files ([Download here](https://thermo.flexnetoperations.com/control/thmo/download?element=6306677), requires registration to download).

+Versions after February 1, 2019: If running as a 64-bit program, reading from Thermo Finnigan .raw files is supported via the included RawFileReader dlls (no additional software install required).

 Several other formats are supported if an appropriate version of ProteoWizard is installed ([Download here](http://proteowizard.sourceforge.net/downloads.shtml), make sure the version downloaded matches system architecture)